US-Iran nuclear talks wrap up with no announcement of a deal as risk of war looms

 The two sides adjourned after around three hours of talks and resumed the discussions later.

-During the break, Iranian Foreign Ministry spokesperson Esmail Baghaei said diplomats held “very intensive” negotiations.
-He said the Iranians felt there were “constructive proposals” offered on both nuclear issues and sanctions relief.
+During the break, Iranian Foreign Ministry spokesperson Esmail Baghaei said the Iranians felt there were “constructive proposals” offered on both nuclear issues and sanctions relief.

 Trump wants Iran to completely halt its enrichment of uranium and roll back both its long-range missile program and its support for regional armed groups.
 Iran says it will only discuss nuclear issues, and maintains its atomic program is for entirely peaceful purposes.